-The Estate Tax Clarification Amendment Act of 2018 included in the FY 2019 Budget Support Act of 2018 decouples the District of Columbia's estate tax exclusion threshold from the federal level that was set by Public Law 115-97, Tax Cuts and Jobs Act of 2017 at \$11.18 million and establishes the District's threshold to \$5.6 million in 2018.
+The Estate Tax Clarification Amendment Act of 2018 included in the FY 2019 Budget Support Act of 2018 decoupled the District of Columbia's estate tax exclusion threshold from the federal level that was set by Public Law 115-97, Tax Cuts and Jobs Act of 2017 at \$11.18 million and establishes the District's threshold to \$5.6 million for a decedent whose death occurs on or after January 1, 2018.
 The estate tax threshold will be increased annually, subject to inflation.
 The District's tax collections would decrease without the amendment.
+Estates of decedents who died January 1, 2020 - December 31, 2020 have an exclusion amount of \$5,762,400.

 Virginia repealed its estate tax by the 2006 General Assembly for decedents whose date of death occurs on or after July 1, 2007.
-Maryland's estate tax rate is like the District of Columbia's.
-The highest Maryland tax rate is 16.0 percent of the amount by which the decedent's taxable estate exceeds the Maryland estate tax exemption (\$4 million) amount for the year of the decedent's death (after allowable federal credits are taken).
+Maryland's estate tax rate is like the District of

+Columbia's.
+The highest Maryland tax rate is 16.0 percent of the amount by which the decedent's taxable estate exceeds the Maryland estate tax exemption (\$5 million) amount for the year of the decedent's death (after allowable federal credits are taken).